Our Blog

 S. 1582 Analysis

-Stablecoins have played an increasingly important role in digital payments, cross-border transfers, and the broader crypto ecosystem.
-The GENIUS Act responds to that growth by creating supervision tailored to payment stablecoins.
+Stablecoins have played an increasingly important role in digital payments, cross-border transfers, and the broader cryptocurrency ecosystem.
+The GENIUS Act responds to that growth by creating supervision tailored to payment stablecoins (Congress.gov, 2025).

 Timing: S.1582 was introduced in the 119th Congress in 2025 and signed into law on July 28, 2025, establishing a new statutory scheme for payment stablecoins.